piotrulo022/Caption-generator/README.md

 https://github.com/piotrulo022/Caption-generator/assets/76213314/6f64147d-5da3-4782-87df-1db7e02c5b12

-The project was developed in Python and consists of three microservices - a UI application written using Streamlit, a backend microservice providing prediction tools, and a database storing user-saved predictions.
+The project consists of three indepentent microservices - a UI application written using Streamlit, a backend microservice providing prediction tools and a database storing user-saved predictions.
 The application is containerized using [Docker](https://www.docker.com/).

 <p align="center">
   <img src="https://github.com/piotrulo022/Caption-generator/assets/76213314/03200b09-2731-4a65-bc9f-302aaae82f6c">
 </p>

 You can find documentation of every microservice in its directory.

 # How to run
 All you need to run the application is docker.
 If you have it installed just clone this repository and build docker containers.